airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

     returning the result as the exit status code.
 Also, make the exit status code be 0.

--   Use the `factorial` function you developed in [???](#recursivefunctions) to make a shared library.
+-   Use the `factorial` function you developed in [Recursive Functions](#recursive-functions) to make a shared library.
 Then re-write the main program so that it links with the library dynamically.

 -   Rewrite the program above so that it also links with the 'c' library.
 Use the 'c' library's `printf` function to display the